 The COA elects directors to represent Certified Registered Nurse Anesthetist (CRNA) educators, CRNA practitioners, healthcare administrators, nurse anesthesia students, universities, and the public.
 A candidate for directorship must meet written criteria for the specific group to be represented.
+The COA is committed to diversity, equity, and inclusion.
 Only nominees with current completed applications will be considered.
 Once elected, a director must be trained on the Council's standards, policies, and procedures, including establishing policies and making accrediting decisions.
 A director must continue to meet the criteria for representing a group.
 Failure to meet criteria will result in replacing the director according to COA bylaws.